pydio/cells/README.md

 The following elements are required to compile and run pydio on your machine

-- Go language v1.12 or higher (tested with 1.12.x), with a [correctly configured](https://golang.org/doc/install#testing) Go toolchain,
+- Go language v1.13 or higher (tested with latest 1.13, 1.14 & 1.15), with a [correctly configured](https://golang.org/doc/install#testing) Go toolchain,
 - MySQL database 5.6 or higher (or MariaDB equivalent).
 The new mysql 8 authentication method is supported starting at Cells 1.4.1.

 _Note: We have developped and tested Pydio Cells on MacOS, Ubuntu, Debian and CentOS.
 Windows version might still have unknown glitches and is not yet supported._